What Is Macular Degeneration? What to Know About This Sight-Robbing Eye Condition

 Vitamins for dry macular degeneration

-There’s no medical treatment for dry AMD, but two large studies sponsored by the National Eye Institute have found that a specific combination of vitamins and minerals can reduce the risk of vision loss by about 25 percent, Dr. Chew says.
+In addition, two large studies sponsored by the National Eye Institute have found that a specific combination of vitamins and minerals can reduce the risk of vision loss by about 25%, Dr. Chew says.

 The formula (named AREDS, after the trial) is available over the counter under different brand names, including PreserVision.
 It won’t help prevent AMD, but it can slow the progression from intermediate to late-stage disease.